Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Dataset

 \section{$\twohodataset$ Dataset}

-Our dataset contains two-hands + object interaction sequences captured on a multi-view setup with 5 RGBD cameras.
-We collect data from six different subjects and consider ten objects from the YCB dataset with each subject manipulating the object with a functional intent.
+Our dataset contains sequences of two hands interacting with an object, captured on a multi-view setup with 5 RGBD cameras.
+We collected data from six different subjects and considered ten objects from the YCB dataset with each subject manipulating the object with a functional intent.
 The dataset is automatically annotated with 3D poses of hands and objects using the optimization method of \cite{hampali2020honnotate}.
-The dataset in total contains 50K training images and 12K test images from 20 different sequences.
+The dataset contains 60'998 training images and 15'342 test images from 17 different multi-view sequences in total.
+As explained in the main paper, we only consider 9'098 images from the set of 15'342 test images for object pose evaluation as the objects in the remaining images are barely visible due to occlusion by the hands.
 We show some sample annotations from the dataset in Fig.~\ref{fig:h2o3d_samples}.
-Tab.~\ref{tab:sym} shows the list of YCB objects that are considered symmetric during our training along with their axis and angle of symmetry.
+Table~\ref{tab:sym} shows the list of YCB objects and their axis and angle of symmetry considered during our training and evaluation.